OpenBankingUK/QTSP-Services/README.md

 ## How to contribute

-Any person with a GitHub account can contribute via a pull request.
+Any person with a GitHub account can contribute to this repo at [https://github.com/OpenBankingUK/QTSP-Services/](https://github.com/OpenBankingUK/QTSP-Services/) via a pull request.
 Before submitting your pull requests, make sure you follow these steps:

 * Create a pull request, see `contributing via pull request guide`.
 * Check that your changes are consistent with the current `.md` style.
 For example, using the correct headings depths.